bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ````
 Running applications; names of recent applications
 ````
-returns **Incompatible Types** because it is trying to creaet a list made up of running applications and strings.
+returns **Incompatible types** because it is trying to create a list made up of running applications and strings.

 ## This Expression Contained a Character Which is Not Allowed
 This error message is often given when the relevance interpreter finds a character that it does not recognise.
 You can use any character you want in a string except (*), but outside of a string a random character will break the relevance statement.
 For example: